yoyosgraphics/ccapdev-mp/README.md

    ```
    npm install express express-handlebars mongoose bcrypt express-session fs path
    ```
+### Database Set-Up

+1. Make sure MongoDB is running on your machine

+2. Using MongoDB Compass and its default connection settings, connect and create a new database `restaurant-review-db`

+3. Under this database, import the JSON files found under the `model/data` folder and rename the collections with respect to the given file names

 ### Running the Application

-1. Make sure MongoDB is running on your machine

-2. Start the Node.js server
+1. Start the Node.js server

    ```
    node app.js
    ```

-3. Access the application in your browser at:
+2. Access the application in your browser at:
    ```
    http://localhost:3000
    ```